muchtek/EasySpawn/README.md

 # Q: Can I reset the spawn point?
 ### A: Yes!
 Simply use the built-in `/setworldspawn` command.
 EasySpawn will teleport the player to whatever spawn you set it to.

+# Q: I want to help contribute!
+Can I?
+### A: Sure!
+I can always use help making the markdown better, or designing logos (which I'm not very good at 😅).
+If you have some code suggestions, I would also love to hera them.